Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 Let $\rho(r)$ denote the neutron density at a distance r from the center if the carbon sphere is not surrounded by Cd, $\rho'(r)$ the density with Cd; then $\rho-\rho'$ represents the neutron distribution that would be produced by a [thermal neutron] source uniformly covering the surface of the sphere, and this is (Heisenberg):

 if the [normalization] value at the center is set to one.
 From this, $\ell$ can be calculated.

-Table 1 [Table \ref{tb:g71bothe-1}] shows a series of measurements.
-These figures show the following facts.
-Without Cd, the neutron density in the carbon drops sharply towards the outside.
-However, a very large part of this neutron density remains even if the carbon is surrounded by Cd.
-This part comes from neutrons that are slowed down to thermal energies in the \textbf{graphite} itself; this reflects the considerable braking effect of the graphite.
+Table 1 shows a measurement series.
+These numbers show the following facts.
+Without Cd, the neutron density in the graphite drops sharply towards the outside.
+However, a very large part of this neutron density remains even when the graphite is surrounded by Cd.
+This part comes from neutrons that are slowed down to thermal energies in the graphite itself; this reflects the considerable braking effect of the graphite.
 The difference with and without Cd, on the other hand, shows a clear increase [in thermal flux] towards the outside.
-This difference is due to neutrons that have been slowed down in the surrounding \textbf{water} and diffuse into the interior of the sphere as thermal neutrons.
-This clearly results in absorptions.
-The difficulty of such measurements can be recognized: in order to obtain clearly-measurable absorptions, the sphere must have a certain minimum size; then, however, the undesired thermal neutrons produced in the graphite itself far outweigh those coming from the water.
+This difference is due to neutrons that have been slowed down in the surrounding water and diffuse into back into the sphere as thermal neutrons.
+Here, a noticeable absorption takes occurs.
+The difficulty of such measurements can be recognized: to obtain a well-measurable amount of absorption, the sphere must have a certain minimum size; yet in that case, the undesired thermal neutrons produced in the graphite itself far exceed those coming from the water.

-Several such series of measurements yielded the overall result:
+Several such measurement series yielded the overall result:

-The diffusion length is calculated from the first of these two figures according to Eq.(2) [Eq.(\ref{eq:g71bothe-2})]:
+From the first of these two numbers, one can calculate the diffusion length using Eq.(2) [Eq.(\ref{eq:g71bothe-2})]:

-With this value, the theoretical value for the second figure is 1.06, in close agreement with the measured value.
-Thus, even if the density curve near the surface deviates at all from the theoretical one, these edge effects are in any case so weak that the above value of the diffusion length cannot be noticeably deviated as a result, especially since the external indicator $I_2$ was almost twice the scattering path length away from the surface.
+With this value, the theoretical value for the second number is 1.06, in close agreement with the measured number.
+Thus, if the density distribution near the surface deviates at all from the theoretical expectation, these edge effects are at any rate so weak that the above value of the diffusion length cannot be significantly distorted by them, especially since the outer indicator $I_2$ was almost twice the scattering path length away from the surface.

 With the values $\sigma_a=0.003\cdot10^{-24}$; $\sigma_s=4\cdot10^{-24}$, on which Heisenberg's calculation is based, the diffusion length $\ell_0=61$ cm would be expected.
-The measured diffusion length is so much smaller, and the absorption so much stronger, that \textbf{the carbon examined here should hardly be considered as a braking substance for the machine.}
+The measured diffusion length is so much smaller, and thus the absorption so much stronger, that \textbf{the graphite examined here should hardly be considered as a braking substance for the machine} [emphasis in original].